 The primary structure we impose on the Project World in that of the feature.
-The feature is the quantum of geospatial information.
 The Project World is completely defined by the instances of the phenomena it recognizes: features.
-Table 2-1 attempted to display the considerable breadth and openness of the concept of geospatial feature.
 This specification is intended to enable the geospatial engineer to conceptualize and model features in a manner appropriate to the task at hand, and does prejudice the engineer with predefined thematic classes.
 This specification is standardizing geometric classes, but does not assume that two engineers will apply them identically to model the same information.

 The next eight structures are, for the most part, substructures of the feature structure.
 We insist that the notion of a feature be completely definitive in a Project World.
-We demand that our mental model of the Project World explicitly recognize any hierarchical, network, geometric, topological or other relationship between the phenomena recognized as features, and hold them as features themselves or as attributes of features.
+We demand that our conceptual model of the Project World explicitly recognize any hierarchical, network, geometric, topological or other relationship between the phenomena recognized as features, and hold them as features themselves or as attributes of features.
 Examples of such relations are "is stacked on" and "is a part of."